RJ21BL/famous_people_TDD/README.md

-A small program to practise the use of TDD.
+A small program to practice the use of TDD.